John Barros: 2021 mayoral campaign

 In March 2021, Barros announced he would run for mayor in the 2021 Boston mayoral election.
-If elected he would become the first black man to become mayor of Boston.
+If elected he would have been the first black man to become mayor of Boston.
 In a September 10, 2021 article, Ellen Barry of the New York Times described Barros as having, "struggled to get traction."
 On the day of the primary election, Gregory Krieg of CNN described Barros as, "a heavy underdog".
 On the day of the primary election, The Boston Globe characterized him as, "trailing the pack" in opinion polls.
 However, in the days leading up to the election, Barros expressed confidence, questioning the accuracy of polling.
 Barros ultimately placed fifth, with over 3% of the vote.

 Subsequent career

 In November 2021, Barros became managing principal of the Boston office of the real estate firm Cushman & Wakefield.
 In January 2022, Barros became the first-ever visiting professional at Boston College's Joseph E. Corcoran Center for Real Estate and Urban Action at the Carroll School of Management.

+On January 9, 2026, the board of the Massachusetts Convention Center Authority voted 13-0 to appoint Barros to serve on year as its interim CEO and executive director, for a stint beginning later that month.